Tight Guarantees for Multi-unit Prophet Inequalities and Online Stochastic Knapsack

 \ABSTRACT{

 \textbf{Abstract:} Prophet inequalities are a useful tool for designing online allocation procedures and comparing their performance to the optimal offline allocation.
 In the basic setting of $k$-unit prophet inequalities, the well-known procedure of \citet{alaei2011bayesian} with its celebrated performance guarantee of $1-\frac{1}{\sqrt{k+3}}$ has found widespread adoption in mechanism design and general online allocation problems in online advertising, healthcare scheduling, and revenue management.
-Despite being commonly used to derive approximately-optimal algorithms for multi-resource allocation problems that suffer from the curse of dimensionality, the tightness of Alaei's procedure for a given $k$ has remained unknown.
-In this paper we resolve this question, characterizing the optimal procedure and tight bound, and consequently improving the best-known guarantee for $k$-unit prophet inequalities for all $k>1$.
+Despite being commonly used to derive approximately-optimal algorithms for multi-resource allocation problems, the tightness of Alaei's guarantee has remained unknown.
+In this paper characterize the tight guarantee in Alaei's setting, which we show is in fact strictly greater than $1-\frac{1}{\sqrt{k+3}}$ for all $k>1$.

 We also consider the more general online stochastic knapsack problem where each individual allocation can consume an arbitrary fraction of the initial capacity.
 Here we introduce a new ``best-fit'' procedure with a performance guarantee of $\frac{1}{3+e^{-2}}\approx0.319$, which we also show is tight with respect to the standard LP relaxation.
 This improves the previously best-known guarantee of 0.2 for online knapsack.
 Our analysis differs from existing ones by eschewing the need to split items into ``large'' or ``small'' based on capacity consumption, using instead an invariant for the overall utilization on different sample paths.
-Finally, we refine our technique for the unit-density special case of knapsack, and improve the guarantee from 0.321 to 0.3557 in the multi-resource appointment scheduling application of \citet{stein2020advance}.
+Finally, we refine our technique for the unit-density special case of knapsack, and improve the guarantee from 0.321 to 0.3557 in the multi-resource appointment scheduling application of \citet{stein2020advance}. }

-All in all, our results imply \textit{tight} Online Contention Resolution Schemes for $k$-uniform matroids and the knapsack polytope, respectively, which has further implications. }

-\HISTORY{This version from June 6th, 2022.
-A preliminary version appeared in SODA2022.}
+\HISTORY{This version from Oct 7th, 2023.
+A preliminary version appeared at SODA 2022.}